oguimbal/jcool-docs/demander/push.md

     * `eligibilityMode`: It overrides the global `updateMode` for the given claim, thus defining if justice.cool is in charge of creating/deleting this claim when needed.
     * `compensationMode`: It tells justice.cool how the amount of this claim must be computed.

-In each case, setting a parameter to "manual" tells justice.cool: *dont delete or update this automatically, i'm in charge of it !*.
+In each case, setting a parameter to "manual" tells justice.cool: *do not delete or update this automatically, i'm in charge of it !*.

 ?> If you use `updateMode: manual`, then you **must** specify claims manually.

 ?> If you dot not provide any specific claim, then justice.cool will automatically compute them based on the "variables" you provided (`updateMode` mode is not "manual").

-This mechanism give you a wide range of options to handle your claims, from completely automatic to completely manual.
+This mechanism gives you a wide range of options to handle your claims, from completely automatic to completely manual.
 We will review below a couple of common use cases.

 ## Completely custom claims

 You can create completely custom claims, which justification will be opaque to justice.cool (thus also possibly opaque to your opponent).
-This might be usefull for one-time or very specific litigations types which you know very well about, or that are not well handled by justice.cool in your opinion (by the way, dont hesitate to tell us more about them so we can improve justice.cool !).
+This might be usefull for one-time or very specific litigations types which you know very well about, or that are not well handled by justice.cool in your opinion (by the way, do not hesitate to tell us more about them so we can improve justice.cool !).

 On another hand, such claims will not be scored, nor updated automatically by justice.cool.